Yoi for Bunkai

 But in doing bunkai for the first move of each kata we can get good results if we treat the yoi position as part of a continuum not as a fixed posture you happen to be in when you are attacked.

-Post © 2019 Jeffrey Brooks, Mountain Karate LLC
+Post and photo © 2019 Jeffrey Brooks, Mountain Karate LLC

-Deepen your art – read The Good Fight by Jeff Brooks – now available on Amazon
+Read the martial arts classic The Good Fight by Jeff Brooks – now available on Amazon in paperback and Kindle Edition